-We’re going to go over the differences between Basecamp Personal and Basecamp Business, the limitations of the free version, as well as some alternative project management software that you might want to consider if Jason Fried’s renowned solution isn’t right for you.
+We’re going to go over the differences between the two pricing plans, the limitations of each, as well as some alternative project management software that you might want to consider if Jason Fried’s renowned solution isn’t right for you.

 Be sure to read the guide all the way through to get the full benefit and share it with a friend or two afterward so they too can cut down on their overhead costs.
 Without further ado, let’s get right into it!